-This will be a fee of £165 and will be introduced for Part 1, Part 2 Written, PACES, SCE and European Examinations.
+An administrative fee of £165 must be paid for all appeals relating to the Part 1, Part 2 Written, PACES, SCE and European Examinations.
 Further information can be found here.
+This will be refunded if the appeal is upheld.

 Appeals against results in MRCP(UK) and Specialty Certificate Examinations